 You should always check to see if you need a visa for the country you are travelling to and review visa application instructions carefully.
 The ISVAT webpage provides guidance on Schengen visas for travel in Europe.
 You can also find further information on the UK Council for International Student Affairs website.
-You will need a letter from LSE, so be sure to plan ahead, because the Student Services Centre operates reduced opening hours in December and is closed for the Christmas closure.
+You will need a letter from LSE, so be sure to plan ahead and request it in advance, because the Student Services Centre operates reduced opening hours in December and is closed for the Christmas closure.

 Keep your passport and visa safe

-If you have a Biometric Residence Permit (BRP), this is your visa and you should carry it with you while you travel to prove your entitlement to return to the UK.
-Please keep it as safe as you do your passport and don’t risk travelling without it.
+If you have a Biometric Residence Permit (BRP), this is your visa and you will need to carry it with you while you travel to prove your entitlement to return to the UK.
+Store it safely and don’t risk travelling without it.

 If your passport/visa is lost or stolen whilst travelling, please read the information online and contact the International Student Visa Advice Team for advice if required.

 Don’t forget to arrange travel insurance as your NHS cover will not apply outside the UK.
 You should be careful to choose insurance which is suitable for international students.
 If it is only suitable for permanent UK residents, you will not be able to make a claim if anything happens.

 For information about ISVAT drop-in sessions and live chat, please see the ISVAT webpage.
 Please note that ISVAT will be closed from Monday 20 December 2021 and will reopen on Tuesday 4 January 2022.
 Emails will not be monitored during this time.